PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 The three men walked past the scanner.
-They look like three ducks – marching in a row.
-Black and white.
+They looked like three ducks marching in a row, in black and white.

-It is just past 9 pm.
-You can hear a pin drop in the secretly placed surveillance room.
-It’s on the same premises.
+It is just past 9 p.m.
+You can hear a pin drop in the secretly placed surveillance room on the same premises.

 Charles Stiles rewinds the camera footage to 7:00 pm.

-The high-security industrial food equipment warehouse – of a passionate Italian owner – has a sophisticated face recognition camera with Bluetooth and a Wi-Fi-enabled notification app.
+The high-security industrial food equipment warehouse of a passionate Italian owner has a sophisticated face recognition camera with Bluetooth and a Wi-Fi-enabled notification app.
 It ultimately secures the building.
-But, tonight, the system is beaten by three clever men.
+But tonight, three clever men beat the system.
 The innovation is off the charts.

 The three white and black ducks march through the back door with confidence.
 They have placed the generator next to a large industrial mixer and oven.
 They give one another a high-five.
 They are in business.